 A portfolio should include at least the following: a resumé, statements of philosophy of ministry, your spiritual journey, and your views on ethics and integrity, a bibliography of important works in Bible and ministry (with items owned marked with an asterisk), examples of your academic work (including a copy of the research paper or exegesis produced for this class), examples of lessons and/or sermons from your internship or other ministry, recommendations, any diplomas and/or certificates, material from mission workshops, lectureships, or campaigns, and a global component.
 The first five elements will be produced in this class.

 Class may be dismissed if there are classroom conflicts during Lectureship week April 8-11.
 In such a case, students will be expected to attend at least a one hour class or lecture for each hour missed and turn in notes on the class or lecture attended.
 The notes will count as attendance grades.

 Ten points will be given for class participation.
 Failure to bring a textbook that is being discussed in class will result in the loss of one-third point on that day.
-One point will be deducted for each class missed, including those missed for illness.
-The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
+One point will be deducted for each class missed.
+Absences due to illness will be counted as excused, but only if I am notified of the illness in a timely manner.
+Do not come to class sick.
+Another excused absence will be those missed on official school business with an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace days will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace days will be applied first to excused absences.